-China’s dynamic economic transformation presents challenges for the country’s rapidly changing society and for the government.
-We support efforts in law and governance, environmental protection, women’s empowerment, disaster management, and constructive U.S.-China relations.
+China's economic transformation presents new challenges both for the country's rapidly changing society and for the government, which has undertaken reforms to promote the rule of law, curb pollution, and encourage more broad-based development.
+To help address these challenges and contribute to reforms, The Asia Foundation's China program supports programs related to law and governance, environmental protection, women's empowerment, disaster management, and constructive U.S.-China relations.
 Read country overview.

 CHINA AND HONG KONG SAR